 What is Mortgage Fraud?

-Generally speaking, mortgage fraud is a label for a broad category of crime involving the intent to materially misrepresent or omit information on a mortgage loan application in order to obtain a loan or larger loan than one could have legally obtained.
+Generally speaking, mortgage fraud is a label for a broad category of a crime involving the intent to materially misrepresent or omit information on a mortgage loan application in order to obtain a loan or larger loan than one could have legally obtained.
 In New Jersey, mortgage fraud is a crime, but there is no mortgage fraud statute.
 Mortgage fraud is simply a type of fraud that falls under the crimes of theft by deception and money laundering.

 In most cases, mortgage fraud is considered theft by deception.
 Under N.J.S.A.
-2C:20-4, you can be found guilty of theft by deception if you create or reinforce in another person a false impression, value, intention, or other state of mind for the purpose of deceiving that person in order to obtain a financial benefit you are not legally entitled to.
+2C:20-4, you can be found guilty of theft by deception if you create or reinforce in another person a false impression, value, intention, or other states of mind for the purpose of deceiving that person in order to obtain a financial benefit you are not legally entitled to.

 You can also be found guilty if you prevent another from acquiring information that would affect his judgment concerning a transaction.
 Similarly, guilt can arise if you fail to correct a false impression that the deceiver previously created or reinforced.
 However, mere puffery or exaggerated statements that would not deceive a reasonable person similarly situated will not amount to theft by deception.

 Sometimes, mortgage fraud is charged as money laundering.
 Under N.J.S.A.
-2C:21-25, you can be guilty of money laundering if you transport or possess property that you know (or a reasonable person would believe) is derived from criminal activity.
+2C:21-25, you can be guilty of money laundering if you transport or possess a property that you know (or a reasonable person would believe) is derived from criminal activity.
 In the case of mortgage fraud, criminal activity usually involves false information on a loan application or illegal financial transactions relating to a mortgage.
 You can also be guilty if you engage in a transaction involving property that you know (or a reasonable person would believe) is derived from criminal activity.

 Remember, in order to be guilty of money laundering, you must have the intent to do at least one of the following: